Vineethaveerapu/Lithub-testing/README.txt

             When a user clicks the Add Button, a message like "Book Title added to your reading list!" appears for a few seconds before disappearing.
 If user clicks again on the same book , a message like "Book Title already in your reading list" appears for a few seconds before disappearing .
 These message are shown below all the books.

     ReadingList page: whatever user adds the books the list appears in this page.
-If user haven't add any book "you haven't added any books" message will show.
+If user haven't add any book "you haven't added any books" inpu will show.